Symphony No. 1 (Elgar): II. Allegro molto

 The second movement is a brisk allegro.
 Elgar did not call it a scherzo, and though Reed calls it "vivacious", others, including Kennedy, have found it restless and even sinister in parts.
 A middle section, in B♭, is in Elgar's Wand of Youth vein.
 He asked orchestras to play it "like something you hear down by the river."

 As the movement draws to a close it slows down, and its first theme is transformed into the main theme of the slow movement, despite their contrasting tempi and different keys.
 According to Reed, "Someone once had the temerity to ask Elgar which version, the allegro or the adagio, was written first; but the question was not very well received and the subject was not pursued."

+III.
+Adagio

 Kennedy says of the adagio that it is "unique among Elgar slow movements in the absence of that anguished yearning usually to be found in his quieter passages.
 There is no Angst here, instead a benedictory tranquillity ..."
 The second subject of the movement remains in the tranquil vein, and the movement ends in what Reed calls "the astounding effect of the muted trombones in the last five bars ... like a voice from another world."

+IV.
+Lento – Allegro

 The finale begins in D minor with a slow repeat of one of the subsidiary themes of the first movement, showing Elgar in "one of his most dreamy and mysterious moods."
-After the introduction there is a restless allegro, with a succession of themes including an "impulsive march-rhythm".
+After the introduction, there is a restless allegro, with a succession of themes including an "impulsive march-rhythm".

 In a manner recalling the motivic transformation between the second and third movement, this material is later heard at half speed accompanied by harp arpeggios and with a lyrical string melody.
 The movement builds to a climax and ends with the nobilmente opening theme of the symphony returning "orchestrated with glittering splendour" to bring the work to a "triumphant and confident" conclusion.

 Duration

 The composer's 1931 EMI recording of the First Symphony plays for 46 minutes and 30 seconds.
 The BBC's archives show that in a 1930 broadcast performance Elgar took 46 minutes.
 Elgar was noted for his brisk tempi in his own music, and later performances have been slower.
 Elgar's contemporaries, Sir Henry Wood and Sir Hamilton Harty took respectively 50:15 (1930) and 59:45 in 1940.

 In 1972, while preparing a new recording, Georg Solti studied Elgar's 1931 performance.
 Solti's fast tempi, based on the composer's own, came as a shock to Elgarians accustomed to the broader tempi taken by Harty, Sir John Barbirolli and others in the mid-20th century.
 Barbirolli's 1963 recording takes 53:53; Solti takes 48:48.
 Later examples of slower tempi include a 1992 recording conducted by Giuseppe Sinopoli (55:18), and a 2001 live recording conducted by Sir Colin Davis (54:47).